Adana Gundogdu Schools

-Adana Gundogdu Schools is a large private educational establishment situated in Adana Turkey.
-It educates nearly 3,000 students aged between the ages of 3 and 18.
-It was founded in 1988 by Yunus Gundogdu a very prominent local businessman who wanted to create a school for his three children.
+Adana Gundogdu Schools is a large private educational establishment situated in Adana, Turkey.
+It educates nearly 3,000 students between the ages of 3 and 18.
+It was founded in 1988 by Yunus Gundogdu, a local businessman who wanted to create a school for his three children.

 It is a privately owned establishment which has been approved and is subject to MEB regulations.
 Gundogdu is a day school and attracts students from all local areas including Seyhan, Cukurova and Ceyhan.

 History

-Gundogdu first opened its doors to 86 students in 1988, its original campus was situated next to the Seyhan Lake it moved to its current campus in 1993.
-The current campus is 12000 square meters and houses all schools.
+When Gundogdu first opened its doors to 86 students in 1988, its original campus was situated next to Seyhan Lake; it moved to its current campus in 1993.
+The current campus is 12,000 square meters and houses all schools.
 This includes the International Children's University, Primary School, Middle School, Science High School and Anatolian High School.
-The International Children's university was added in 2012, Ibrahim Kutluay Basketball school, Gymboree and British Swim School have been added to the campus in 2013.
+The International Children's University was added in 2012.
+Ibrahim Kutluay Basketball School, Gymboree, and British Swim School were added to the campus in 2013.